victrolles/Trackmania-DL-RL/README.md

 To enable training with random spawn points, you need to load checkpoints on TMInterface.
 You need to drag and drop all the checkpoint_X.bin files in the folder "C:\Users\%USERNAME%\Documents\TMInterface\States".
 In the repo, the files are located in the address : "extras\maps\snake_map_training\States".

+### Launch the track on Trackmania

+When the map is added to Trackmania, go to "Play Solo" -> Browse" -> "Challenges" -> "My Challenges" -> "snake_map". \
+Press "Play"

+### Run python code

+With the virtual environment, run the file "main.py" and it's done

 ## Trainer

 ### TM Inputs